Toyota unveils new battery technology, sweeping plans for EV innovation - ExBulletin

 Toyota unveils new battery technology, sweeping plans for EV innovation

-TOKYO (Reuters) – Toyota Motor Corp said on Tuesday it will introduce high-performance solid-state batteries and other technologies to improve the range and reduce costs of future electric vehicles (EVs), a strategic move.
-It was announced that the stock price rose as a major axis.
+TOKYO: Toyota announced on Tuesday (June 13) that it will introduce high-performance solid-state batteries and other technologies to improve the range and reduce costs of future electric vehicles (EVs). became a strategic axis to raise the stock price of the company.

-The Japanese giant’s technology roadmap covers various aspects such as next-generation battery development and a radical redesign of its factory to compete in a burgeoning EV market that lags behind its Tesla-led rivals.
-The company’s plans have been revealed to the fullest extent possible. .
+The Japanese giant’s technology roadmap covers various aspects such as the development of next-generation batteries and a radical redesign of factories, maximizing the automaker’s plans to compete in the burgeoning EV market. , and lags behind its automaker-led rivals.
+Tesla.

 The plan, announced a day before the annual shareholder meeting, will see governance and strategy under former CEO Akio Toyoda under scrutiny, including a slow pivot to battery EVs.